 Attorneys working with ClassAction.org would like to speak to drivers who enrolled in Progressive’s Snapshot program and suffered damage to their cars’ batteries and/or electrical systems.

 Attorneys working with ClassAction.org are looking into reports that certain Sharp drawer microwaves pose a fire risk.

-It is suspected that the 2014 Toro TimeCutter riding lawnmower may have defective fuel filters.
-Specifically, it’s believed that the filters can become brittle and fracture, which can cause fuel to leak and potentially pose a fire hazard.
+Attorneys are investigating whether the 2014 Toro TimeCutter riding lawnmower was built with defective fuel filters that can become brittle and fracture, which can cause fuel to leak and potentially pose a fire hazard.

 Attorneys working with ClassAction.org want to hear from homeowners who had their hot water heaters leak.
 They have reason to suspect the Honeywell thermostat that comes standard on several brands of water heaters is defective and can cause water leakage.